mozilla/bigquery-etl/README.md

 ### Queries

 - Should be defined in files named as `sql/<project>/<dataset>/<table>_<version>/query.sql` e.g.
-  `sql/moz-fx-data-shared-prod/telemetry_derived/clients_daily_v7/query.sql`
+  -  `<project>` defines both where the destination table resides and in which project the query job runs `sql/moz-fx-data-shared-prod/telemetry_derived/clients_daily_v7/query.sql`
   - Queries that populate tables should always be named with a version suffix;
     we assume that future optimizations to the data representation may require